 Act on the corrective actions identified as soon as you can.
 Remember that the corrective action may apply to more than a particular circumstance or employee.
 What other areas may present the same hazard?
 Do other employees need to change their work procedures?

-If you would like help investigating an accident, email or call Nancy Apple in Environmental Health and Safety [neapple, ext.
+If you would like help investigating an accident, email or call Nancy Apple in Environmental Health, Safety & Sustainability [neapple, ext.
 2529] for assistance.

 Listed below are examples of the kind of questions to ask when investigating an accident and completing the Supervisor Accident Investigation Report grouped by the nature of the accident.

 - Was weather a contributing factor?
 If so, what kind of weather conditions existed at the time of the accident?
 If the person slipped and fell in a building, was the floor wet from people tracking in water from outside, for example?
 For a solution to this common problem, should a floor mat be provided for this location?
 Were there objects in the way that obstructed the path?
 If so, what were they and why were they there?
 What kind of footwear was being worn?

 - What time of day did the accident occur?
 Was it at the middle of the shift, the end, the beginning?
 Was the person’s mental/physical state at the time a factor?
 Was the person tired, rushing, or not being careful?
 Was this a factor?

 - Was the person carrying anything at the time of the accident?
 Did this contribute to the person being off balance?

 - What were the conditions [aside from weather] at the time of the incident?
 What were the lighting conditions at the time?
 Could the individual see where they were walking?
 Could the hazard have been identified before the person slipped and fell?